stcorp/procsim/README.md

 The parameters are described below.

 - `mission` : string, mandatory.
 Must match the name of plugin, in this case biomass.

-- `job_order_schema` : string, optional.
-Should point to the XML schema used to validate the JobOrder.

 - `scenarios` : array of objects, mandatory.
 This section contains one or more scenarios.